QuiggUK/ha-manxutilities/README.md

 And that's it!
 You should now see two new sensors in your Home Assistant.

+## Dashboard

+I've included a sample dashboard configuration in the `/dashboard/manxutilitiesdash.yaml` file.
+This creates a nice dashboard with:
+- A Mushroom card showing today's electricity cost
+- A popup detail view with:
+  - Daily totals and date
+  - Weekly totals (Monday to Sunday)
+  - Monthly totals (calendar month)
+  - Usage and cost graphs

+To use this dashboard, you'll need:
+- The Mushroom Cards custom cards
+- The Mini-Graph-Card custom card
+- Browser Mod

 ## Using the Integration

 The sensors will show up as: